Krapanuk/MailingAI/README.md

 ### Changes to be made
 Some personalizations are to be made before the first run:
-- mailRespondServer.php:
+- mailResponseServer.php:
   - Update the $receiverEmail and $senderEmail variables' placeholder mailadress "SenderToBeProcssed@anymail.net" to your personal mail-adress you will be sending mails for the AI to respond and
   - change the description in the $whoAmI variable to what fits best for you.
 - Google Apps Script googleAppsScript.js:
   - Update the placeholder mailadress "SenderToBeProcssed@anymail.net" to your personal mail-adress you will be sending mails for the AI to respond and
-  - change the url-variable to fit the path to the mailRespondServer.php-script on your webserver and
+  - change the url-variable to fit the path to the mailResponseServer.php-script on your webserver and

 ### Test it
 Having changed the few variables you're ready to send your first mail to the Google-Account, waiting 1 min. having the trigger executed and a few seconds later receiving AIs response in your response-mail-account.